damadei/StorageDrainer/README.md

 1. Still in the Custom spark2-defaults find the `spark.executor.cores` and change it to the number of threads you want to execute per Spark container.
 In our tests the best results were, the number of  cores you have per node - 1.

-1. Find also the `spark.executor.instances` and change it to the number of containers you want executing in **each worker node**.
+1. Find also the `spark.executor.instances` property and change it to the number of containers you want executing in **each worker node**.
 In our tests the best result were **3 * # of worker nodes** but you can increase based on your scenario and measure the load in each node.

+1. Find the `livy.server.csrf_protection.enabled` property and change it to false.
+If this is an HDInsight you are using for other things, I recommend you change this property back to true after executing the copy as changing it to false may lead to cross-site request forgery security issues so it's best to leave it as true after submiting the jobs.

 1. Remember to restart the cluster when finished by clicking the orange button at the top.